-The Group Post-Lab Quizzes (10 points each week) cover the reading material upon which the lab is based and anything covered in lab.
-These quizzes will be mostly multiple-choice quizzes with some short answer essay questions.
+The Group Post-Lab Quizzes cover the reading material upon which the lab is based and anything covered in lab.
+These quizzes will be mostly Fill-in-the-Blank quizzes with some short answer essay questions; they will be worth 20 points each.
 The post-lab quizzes are completed by your learning TEAMS at the end lab period; your average group post-lab score is multiplied by your peer evaluation score to determine your fair share of the grade.
 Only the team members present for the quiz will receive credit for that quiz!

-The Group Lab Activities (10 points each week) are also completed as a team activity.
+The Group Lab Activities are also completed as a team activity; these are worth 10 points each.
 Every individual team member present MUST complete the lab exercise in their own lab manual BEFORE the lab instructor chooses a single lab manual to grade for the group.
 Your average lab exercise grade is multiplied by your peer evaluation score to determine your fair share of the grade.
 Only team members present (with a completed lab manual) will receive credit for the lab exercise that day.